shapeintheglass/DanielleRandomizer/modinfo.md

 [list]
 [*]A game crash can result if you start a randomized game on top of an existing save slot.
 Manually deleting old save files before starting a new game in the same slot can fix this issue.
 [*]Occasional game crashes when quitting to menu.
+[*]Occasional game crashes and soft locks when using the "chaotic" item randomization settings.
 [*](Still investigating) Some game crashes may occur when loading quicksaves.
 I'm still looking into ways to reproduce this issue.
 [/list]